What does having a good Wedding Workflow mean to you?

 Start photographing the wedding — from getting ready to the reception.
 Photograph candids throughout the day and formals and details in between.
 Once everything is done, congratulate the bride and the groom and head home.

+The wedding workflow doesn’t stop after the wedding is over!
 Once you’re home, download photos from your camera to the computer first thing.
 Make sure photos are saved in at least two different locations for safekeeping.
 You can use cloud storage to minimize the risk of losing photos.

 Edit 4-5 photos that you think are the best.
 Share a sneak peek with the couple and on social media, usually the night of or the day after the wedding.